 Colt Cottages, Connachat, Garbh Allt Shiel, Karim, 1 Knock, Rhebreck Lodge, Sterinbeg and Strath A'an are available throughout the year while Tigh na Garaidh is available over the winter months.

-However the walk to Albert’s pyramid is still available and we recommend parking in the car park next to the A93 at Crathie (£3 parking charge applies).
+The Balmoral Cairns Walk and the Albert’s Pyramid Walk are currently available with parking in the car park next to the A93 at Crathie (£5 charge).

 At Balmoral we have some very special residents - our red squirrels.